 - Cardiovascular Phenotyping and Translational Strategies

-- Non-coding RNAs (ncRNAs) in the vascular system
+- Identification of druggable non-coding RNAs (ncRNAs) and novel therapeutic entities in the cardiopulmonary system

 - The non-coding genome in cardiac ageing and regeneration